How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 Nepal’s Truth and Reconciliation Commission

 Nepal’s Truth and Reconciliation Commission was created on February 10, 2015, based on the Truth and Reconciliation Commission Act of 2014.
-The objectives of the Commission are as follow:
+The objectives of the Commission are as follows:

-• Drafting of recommendations to take legal steps against offender involved in severe crimes, and
+- Drafting of recommendations to take legal steps against offenders involved in severe crimes and

-• Finding out and publishing incidents of human rights violations during the civil war and those involved in incidents.[43]
+- I found and published incidents of human rights violations during the civil war and those involved in incidents.[43]

-To reach these objectives, the Truth and Reconciliation Commission focuses on investigative tasks, victim and offender identification, the drafting of recommendations for reparations, and the provision of identity cards for the victims.
+To reach these objectives, the Truth and Reconciliation Commission focuses on investigative tasks, victim and offender identification, drafting recommendations for reparations, and providing identity cards for the victims.
 Human rights violations include murder, enforced disappearance, taking hostage, torture, sexual violence, possession or damage of public or private property, forced displacement, and other kinds of inhumane acts regulated by international human rights law and humanitarian law, as well as crimes against humanity.[44]

-The Commission consists of five members, including at least one woman and the chairperson.
-Also, the qualification and standards of the members and their activities are regulated in existing guidelines.[46]
+The Commission has five members, including at least one woman and the chairperson.
+Also, the members’ qualifications and standards, and activities are regulated by existing guidelines.[46]

 Criticism

-Amnesty International criticizes that Nepal’s recent steps are severe setbacks on the country’s restorative justice process.
+Amnesty International criticizes that Nepal’s recent steps are severe setbacks to the country’s restorative justice process.
 Alongside other NGOs, such as Human Rights Watch and the International Commission of Jurists, they expressed concern about two commissioners’ latest appointments.
-The commissioners were assigned without needed consultations and amending legal frameworks to harmonize Nepal’s ruling and international human rights law decisions.
-International organizations claim that Nepal’s Government carried out secretive and rushed rounds of consultations that failed to respect victims and civil society actors’ demands.
+The commissioners were assigned without consultations and amending legal frameworks to harmonize Nepal’s ruling and international human rights law decisions.
+International organizations claim that Nepal’s Government carried out secretive and rushed consultations that failed to respect victims’ and civil society actors’ demands.
 Amnesty International states that political parties and the Government increasingly show that they are incapable and unwilling to deliver justice, truth, and reparations to civil war victims.[47]

 Additionally, Agni Sapkota was nominated as the speaker of the Federal Parliament.
 He is accused of the abduction and killing of one individual during the war in 2005.
 Critical voices stress that authorities should not appoint a person under investigation for human rights abuses if they could disturb the investigation.[48]